Achlys (plant): Insect repellent

 When dried properly, the plants are strongly aromatic and smell of vanilla.
 Besides serving as an excellent tent air freshener, Achlys has been used by native tribes of southern British Columbia as an insect repellent.
-The dried leaves were hung in bunches in doorways to ward off flies and mosquitoes, and it's not unheard of for naturalists to rub the dried or even fresh leaves on exposed skin when hiking the Olympics or Cascades during the summer mosquito season.
+The dried leaves were hung in bunches in doorways to ward off flies and mosquitoes, and it is not unheard of for naturalists to rub the dried or even fresh leaves on exposed skin when hiking the Olympics or Cascades during the summer mosquito season.

 Japanese Achlys are quite similar to those found in western North America.